ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GI tract NET. Use the menu to see other pages.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used to treat NETs.
+Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used to treat NETs, although not regularly in current practice.
 Interferon helps the body’s immune system work better and can lessen diarrhea and flushing.
 It may also shrink tumors.

 Different types of immunotherapy can cause different side effects.
 Interferon alfa-2b may cause flu-like symptoms, fatigue, and low blood counts.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

 Peptide receptor radionuclide therapy (PRRT)